xamantra/momentum/docs/event-system.md

 }
 ```

-- Don't pay too much attention with the other codes.
+- Don't pay too much attention to the other codes.
 - Only focus on `sendEvent(...)` and `LoginEvent(...)`.
 - In the next section, you're going to see how the widgets can receive these events.